13 Essential Vitamins for Bodily Function- From Food!

 I recommend that you increase your intake of these foods for preventative measures to combat injury and to prevent calcification.

-Foods: Cauliflower, broccoli, Brussels sprouts, spinach, cabbage, kale and other dark leafy greens
+- Foods rich in Vitamin K: Cauliflower, broccoli, Brussels sprouts, spinach, cabbage, kale and other dark leafy greens

 Vitamin D: This vitamin is essential for the absorption of calcium and for the formation of healthy strong bones.
 In the Beauty Detox Solution (BDS) I go in depth about why dairy is detrimental to our bodies and does not belong in our diet.

-Most of us think that Vitamin D can only be derived from drinking milk, but we are forgetting our largest natural provider of Vitamin D- the sun!
+- Most of us think that Vitamin D can only be derived from drinking milk, but we are forgetting our largest natural provider of Vitamin D- the sun!
 Spending at least 20 minutes outside a day will take care of your Vitamin D needs.
-(I recommend a brisk 20-minute walk in the morning) Our bodies can organically synthesize Vitamin D when your largest organ, your skin, is exposed to the sun.
+I recommend a brisk 20-minute walk in the morning.
+Our bodies can organically synthesize Vitamin D when your largest organ, your skin, is exposed to the sun.
 Pretty cool, huh?

 On the other hand, if you do not have regular access to the sun for whatever reason, in that case a D3 supplement is recommended.

 Vitamin C: Vitamin C is an antioxidant and helps repair and regenerate collagen.
 It is essential for beautiful, youthful skin.
 Most people think they are getting a good dosage of vitamin C through the containers of orange juice they buy.